peterhanania/Pogy/README.md

 **Important Note:** Pogy has so many bugs and requires a lot of js knowledge.
 You will have some difficulty running the bot if you have no experience in discord.js.

 ### Emojis
-- You can change the emojis in:
+- You can change the emojis in: <br>
 1- `assets/emojis.json` <br>
 2- `data/emoji.js`